-- All governors, teachers, support staff and non-teaching staff will have an understanding of what radicalisation and extremism are is and why we need to be vigilant in school. - All governors, teachers, support staff and non-teaching staff will know what the school policy is on tackling extremism and radicalisation and will follow the policy guidance swiftly when issues arise. - All pupils will understand the dangers of radicalisation and exposure to extremist views; building resilience against these and knowing what to do if they experience them. - All parents/carers and pupils will know that the school has policies in place to keep pupils safe from harm and that the school regularly reviews its systems to ensure they are appropriate and effective. - 3.3 The main aims of this policy are to ensure that staff are fully engaged in being vigilant about radicalisation; that they overcome professional disbelief that such issues will not happen here and ensure that we work alongside other professional bodies and agencies to ensure that our pupils are safe from harm.
+- All governors, teachers, support staff and non-teaching staff will have an understanding of what radicalisation and extremism are and why we need to be vigilant in school. - All governors, teachers, support staff and non-teaching staff will know what the school policy is on tackling extremism and radicalisation and will follow the policy guidance swiftly when issues arise. - All pupils will understand the dangers of radicalisation and exposure to extremist views; building resilience against these and knowing what to do if they experience them. - All parents/carers and pupils will know that the school has policies in place to keep pupils safe from harm and that the school regularly reviews its systems to ensure they are appropriate and effective. - 3.3 The main aims of this policy are to ensure that staff are fully engaged in being vigilant about radicalisation; that they overcome professional disbelief that such issues will not happen here and ensure that we work alongside other professional bodies and agencies to ensure that our pupils are safe from harm.

-4. DEFINTIONS AND INDICATORS
+4. DEFINITIONS AND INDICATORS

-- 4.1 Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind. - 4.2 Extremism is defined as going beyond terrorism and includes people who target the vulnerable including the young- by seeking to sow division between communities on the basis of race, faith or denomination. - 4.3 There are a number of behaviours which may indicate a child is at risk of being radicalised or exposed to extreme views.
+- 4.1 Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind. - 4.2 Extremism is defined as the holding of extreme political or religious views. - 4.3 There are a number of behaviours which may indicate a child is at risk of being radicalised or exposed to extreme views.
 These include; - Spending increasing time in the company of other suspected extremists. - Changing their style of dress or personal appearance to accord with the group. - Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause. - Loss of interest in other friends and activities not associated with the extremist ideology, group or cause. - Possession of materials or symbols associated with an extremist cause. - Attempts to recruit others to the group/cause. - Communications with others that suggests identification with a group, cause or ideology. - Using insulting to derogatory names for another group. - Increase in prejudice-related incidents committed by that person these may include; - physical or verbal assault - provocative behaviour - damage to property - derogatory name calling - possession of prejudice-related materials - prejudice related ridicule or name calling - inappropriate forms of address - refusal to co-operate - attempts to recruit to prejudice-related organisations - condoning or supporting violence towards others.